 To use it:

 Kotlin does not have static classes.
-Since functions can exist independent of classes, you just write your functions that you would have wanted to write in a separate static class in a separate file.
+Since functions can exist independent of classes, you just write your functions that you would have wanted to write in a static class in a separate file.

 Sometimes, you want to create a class with no methods but just to hold data so you can serialize / deserialize it or just hold some data in it so as to pass that data across the boundaries of your application.
 Such classes are referred to by various names such as Data Transfer Objects, or data objects or beans or Plain Old Java Objects (POJO’s) or Plain Old CLR Objects (POCO’s) in the case of C# and .NET.